Grieving Ourselves Whole

 Lesson One: Opening to the Waters of Grief

-- Explore forms of grief and work with them as allies on the path to freedom through foundational grief support practices
+- Explore different expressions of grief as allies on the path of liberation

-- Learn Chinese Five Element cosmology and animist perspectives to safely access grief’s wild power
+- Learn Chinese Five Element cosmology and animist perspectives to safely access grief’s potency

-- Engage grounding techniques to put the mind in service to the body’s wisdom
+- Engage grounding techniques to invite the mind to align with the body’s wisdom

-- Practice entering the landscape of the heart to access emotions as a path to wisdom
+- Practice entering the landscape of the heart to access strong emotion as a path to wisdom

-- Unpack anger and grief and unlearn patterns of repression, distortion, explosion common in collective grief
+- Gently start to unwind patterns of repression, distortion, explosion common in collective grief

-- Recruit anger as an ally; transform it into clarity, boundaries, and embodied strength
+- Recruit anger as a sturdy ally in welcoming greater clarity, boundaries, and embodied strength

-- Connect grief and ancestry through calming, heart-centered practice
+- Connect grief and ancestral lineage support through calming, heart-centered practice

-- Access the True Child: reclaim innocence, play, and vulnerability as strength
+- Access the true child by reclaiming innocence, play, and vulnerability as strength

 Lesson Three: Entering the Fire of Our Heart’s True Longing

-- Grief and enoughness as antidotes to numbness and extraction
+- Grief and "enoughness" as antidotes to numbness, dissociation, and extraction

 - Differentiate true longing from false desire; work toward purpose and right-relationship

-- Work with Death as an ally to navigate endings with clarity
+- Work with death as an ally to navigate necessary endings with courage and clarity

-- Try on Ecstatic Dance as embodied grief support to liberate the body’s deepest yes
+- Gently welcome ecstatic dance as embodied support to liberate the body’s deeper yes

-Lesson Four: Restoring Kingship and Feeding the Earth
+Lesson Four: Restoring Kinship and Feeding the Earth

-- Examine grief’s domestication; reclaim grief’s wild, relational, world-shaping power
+- Examine grief’s domestication and reclaim grief’s wild, relational, world-shaping power

 - Enlist ancestors, land spirits, and other-than-human allies in grief support work

-- Reimagine community through animist lenses; build grief support networks and peer-based care
+- Reimagine community through animist lenses, grief support networks, and peer-based care

-- Use elemental ritual to process grief alone and in community
+- Use elemental ritual to process grief both alone and in community

-Lesson Five: Metal Into Water: Grief as a Portal to the World We Yearn For
+Lesson Five: Metal Into Water: Grief and the World We Yearn For

-- Practice liberation as an embodied capacity, cultivated each day
+- Practice liberation as an embodied capacity, cultivated daily in connection with the greater

-- Craft an invocation shaped by grief to guide a new way of being
+- Craft an invocation and clear grief-inspired intention toward new ways of being

-- Weave simple, cyclical rituals to engage grief as a daily ally
+- Weave simple, cyclical and seasonal rituals to engage grief as a daily ally

 Lesson One: Opening to the Waters of Grief

-- Explore forms of grief and work with them as allies on the path to freedom through foundational grief support practices
+- Explore different expressions of grief as allies on the path of liberation

-- Learn Chinese Five Element cosmology and animist perspectives to safely access grief’s wild power
+- Learn Chinese Five Element cosmology and animist perspectives to safely access grief’s potency

-- Engage grounding techniques to put the mind in service to the body’s wisdom
+- Engage grounding techniques to invite the mind to align with the body’s wisdom

-- Practice entering the landscape of the heart to access emotions as a path to wisdom
+- Practice entering the landscape of the heart to access strong emotion as a path to wisdom

-- Unpack anger and grief and unlearn patterns of repression, distortion, explosion common in collective grief
+- Gently start to unwind patterns of repression, distortion, explosion common in collective grief

-- Recruit anger as an ally; transform it into clarity, boundaries, and embodied strength
+- Recruit anger as a sturdy ally in welcoming greater clarity, boundaries, and embodied strength

-- Connect grief and ancestry through calming, heart-centered practice
+- Connect grief and ancestral lineage support through calming, heart-centered practice

-- Access the True Child: reclaim innocence, play, and vulnerability as strength
+- Access the true child by reclaiming innocence, play, and vulnerability as strength

 Lesson Three: Entering the Fire of Our Heart’s True Longing

-- Grief and enoughness as antidotes to numbness and extraction
+- Grief and "enoughness" as antidotes to numbness, dissociation, and extraction

 - Differentiate true longing from false desire; work toward purpose and right-relationship

-- Work with Death as an ally to navigate endings with clarity
+- Work with death as an ally to navigate necessary endings with courage and clarity

-- Try on Ecstatic Dance as embodied grief support to liberate the body’s deepest yes
+- Gently welcome ecstatic dance as embodied support to liberate the body’s deeper yes

-Lesson Four: Restoring Kingship and Feeding the Earth
+Lesson Four: Restoring Kinship and Feeding the Earth

-- Examine grief’s domestication; reclaim grief’s wild, relational, world-shaping power
+- Examine grief’s domestication and reclaim grief’s wild, relational, world-shaping power

 - Enlist ancestors, land spirits, and other-than-human allies in grief support work

-- Reimagine community through animist lenses; build grief support networks and peer-based care
+- Reimagine community through animist lenses, grief support networks, and peer-based care

-- Use elemental ritual to process grief alone and in community
+- Use elemental ritual to process grief both alone and in community

-Lesson Five: Metal Into Water: Grief as a Portal to the World We Yearn For
+Lesson Five: Metal Into Water: Grief and the World We Yearn For

-- Practice liberation as an embodied capacity, cultivated each day
+- Practice liberation as an embodied capacity, cultivated daily in connection with the greater

-- Craft an invocation shaped by grief to guide a new way of being
+- Craft an invocation and clear grief-inspired intention toward new ways of being

-- Weave simple, cyclical rituals to engage grief as a daily ally
+- Weave simple, cyclical and seasonal rituals to engage grief as a daily ally

 Waitlist for Grieving Ourselves Whole